 That would be, of course, less an indictment of Triple P than of a deficit of social services in America, which according to some studies has higher rates of child deaths from maltreatment than almost any European country.
 Maybe being responsible for a fragile, loud, hungry human is just harder here.

 If parents are finding Triple P’s tips useful, it would be foolish to discount it just because it hasn’t singlehandedly solved child abuse.
 But parents would be better able to cheerfully soldier on through whining and tantrums—as Triple P expects them to—if they had affordable childcare, good housing, and enough money for food.
-Better still if they no untreated drug problems or ghosts of brutish childhoods haunting them.
+Better still if they had no untreated drug problems or ghosts of brutish childhoods haunting them.
 Triple P and its ilk might be doing wonderful things at the top of parents’ Maslowian pyramids.
 It’s just that the bases are still full of holes.

 This story is part of our Parenting & Punishment project, which was supported in part by the Fund for Journalism on Child Well-Being and the National Health Journalism Fellowship, programs of the USC Annenberg Center for Health Journalism.